-Tree of Life Campus Bookstore
+Slingshot Campus Bookstore

 Hours (Fall and Spring semesters): Monday - Friday 8:00 am - 5:00 pm.
 Books for class can be purchased in the campus bookstore, located in the student center.
-Students can purchase books online at http://www.iwubookstore.com or in the bookstore.
+Students can purchase books online at https://indwes.slingshotedu.com/#/landing or in the bookstore.
 Some bookstore services are also available by calling 765-677-2210.